BytePhoenixCoding/BlockchainTokenSniper/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-The aim of BSC Token Sniper is to buy new tokens with a specified amount of BNB, with the aim of the price rising Once the bot detects a PairCreated event, it is able to check the token (mini audit).
+The aim of BSC Token Sniper is to buy new tokens with a specified amount of BNB, with the aim of the price rising.
+Once the bot detects a PairCreated event, it is able to check the token (mini audit).
+It then later sells the token when the price is high enough.

  It can check if:
--	Source code is verified.
+-	Token's source code is verified.
--	If valid PancakeSwap v2 router is being used
--	If a mint function exists
+- Token is a honeypot
--	If it is a potential honeypot
+- Token is a test
--	PancakeSwap v1 router address is not being used.

-The user can decide whether to enable the mini audit or turn it off (bear in mind you will likely be investing in a lot of scams if you don’t).
+The user can decide whether to enable the mini audit or turn it off (bear in mind you will likely be investing in a lot of scams / rugpulls / honeypots if you don’t).
 Once the token has/hasn't been through a mini audit the bot will then attempt to buy X amount of tokens with the specified amount of BNB.
 The bot will buy the tokens directly through the Binance Smart Chain using the PancakeSwap v2 router and factory address, so it is much quicker than the PancakeSwap web interface.